stevenheidel/autoit-ruby/readme.md

         require 'autoitwrapper.rb' # make sure the file is in the same directory include AutoIt # useful if you don't want to always use AutoIt:: before everything

 3. Start automating windows.
-(WARNING: hardly anything works yet, look at the "Contribute" section)
+(TODO: more examples to come)

         # Clipboard Access
         clipboard = Clipboard.new